tfiers/RoamShowTime/README.md

   divs with a `data-edit-time` attribute, and if so, adds absolutely positioned divs to the left of each bullet, with formatted time strings taken from the `data-..-time` attributes.
-- When the sidebar is open, some right-padding is added to both the main container and the sidebar, so that the timestamps fit on screen.
+- When the sidebar is open, some left-padding is added to both the main container and the sidebar, so that the timestamps fit on screen.